 Time to take a closer look at how the community consumes the game.
 Let’s see which countries are giving some time daily to Dota 2 and the favorite characters of professional players since the franchise is a heavyweight on the eSports scene.
 Meaning that data from Twitch will be equally important since the platform is a major streaming actor.

-6. The countries with the most invested players on a daily basis is the United States with 12.51%.
+6. The country with the most invested players on a daily basis is the United States with 12.51%.

 (Source: Player Counter)